QuanGuoLanl/markdown_draw/highs_postprocess.md

 # HiGHS Post-Process
 ## Output files
-CPLEX: 'solution.sol', continuously updated during the optimization to reflect the current best solution, ensuring the file always contains only the latest optimal result (solution.sol can be displayed in SimCCS UI).
+CPLEX: 'solution.sol', continuously updated during the optimization to reflect the current best solution, ensuring the file always contains only the latest optimal result.
+Solution in this format (.xml) can be displayed in SimCCS UI.

 HiGHS:
 1. 'solution.highs': record the final best solution after the optimization is complete.
 No data will be written until the process has fully concluded.